bkumaran/jenkins_parser/README.md

 ## Notes
 * Works only when the log is in  pass 0 , fail 0 format.
-* Not Really useful when the number of tests run/failed is less.
+* Not useful when the number of tests run/failed is less.